 Applying The Varnish Remover

-Wait for it… wait for it to do its job.
 You will notice the varnish start to pull away from the wood.
 This can take anywhere from 30 minutes to an hour.
 You can see the visual differences in the varnish in the photo above.
 If it’s removed too soon, you need to reapply.
 I used a plastic scraper to remove the dissolved varnish.

-How To Stripe Old Varnish/Refinishing Part 1
+How To Strip Old Varnish/Refinishing Part 1 Video

-How To Stripe Old Varnish/Refinishing Part 2
+How To Strip Old Varnish/Refinishing Part 2 Video

 Choosing The Right Paint For Your Project